 Since you’re already in bed, now isn’t the time to recommend changing your sleep schedule or doing exercise!

 Instead, here are some simple ideas to help you relax and fall asleep:

-- Most important of all: take a deep breath, and tell yourself you’re not going to stress about being awake.
+- First, take a deep breath and tell yourself you’re not going to stress about being awake.

 - Are you on your phone or tablet?
 In the settings, turn on the blue light filter or night mode.

 - Do you feel too hot or too cold?
 Take a minute to change your bedding, open a window, or turn the heating down.